padok-team/docs-terraform-guidelines/terraform_naming.md

 This means allowed characters are lowercase alphanumeric characters, with `_` separators when needed.

+Why ?
+- it is the standard in the terraform ecosystem
+- not following the standard can cause confusion in the team and slow down onboarding
+- these guidelines are what is recommended by the [Terraform Best Practices](https://www.terraform-best-practices.com/naming) site (*do not hesitate to check this website out!*)

+> Note : Beware that actual cloud resources often have restrictions in allowed names.
+Some resources, for example, can't contain dashes, some must be camel-cased.
+The conventions in this document refer to Terraform names themselves.

 ## Resource and/or data source naming

 Follow the DRY principle (Do not Repeat Yourself) when naming Terraform